charlesnathansmith/crackmes/floppy/README.md

-2bitsin's Secret message from a traveller
+Walk-through for solving 2bitsin's Secret message from a traveller
 https://crackmes.one/crackme/650c14b528b5870bef26308d

 # Files included